 I remember the moment I realized I was seriously undercharging for my services.
-The moment when, after years of quietly slogging away, I realized that if I really sat down and calculated how much I was being paid vs how much time I spent working (including time spent on unpaid yet essential business tasks) that my hourly rate was working out below the minimum wage here in the UK.
+The moment when, after years of quietly slogging away, I realized that if calculated how much I was being paid vs. how much time I spent working (including time spent on unpaid yet essential business tasks) that my hourly rate was below the minimum wage here in the UK.
 Ouch.

 1. Your clients are not completely invested.

 One of my biggest frustrations while undervaluing myself was the lack of clients that were completely committed to their investment in me.
 It’s easy to feel that the ‘customer is always right’ and continue a working relationship despite difficulties in communication and prompt payment, but remember that also: ‘the customer is not always right for you.’

 In most cases, the more you are charging, the less likely it is that your clients are going to just give you a brief and let other projects and plans get in the way.

 2. You’re pricing based on time and not results.